puhitaku/booth-algorithm/README.md

 Booth-algorithm
 ===============

-The implementation of Booth's multiplication algorithm in Python.
+An implementation of Booth's multiplication algorithm in Python.

 ### Usage

+- Booth's multiplication
+Run `booth.py`.

+- Booth recoding multiplication
+Run `booth_recoding.py`.

+- (Non-)restoring division
-Run `main.py`.
+Run `division.py`.

 ### Example
 If you want to multiply 3 by -3 (0011 * 1101 in binary):